akello-io/akello/README.md

 > ✨ Join our Discord [here](https://discord.gg/WSqNrWBKKw)

+**Akello** – A modular, secure platform to simplify healthcare service integration using microservices.

-**Akello** is an open-source platform designed to streamline the integration of diverse healthcare services via microservices.
+Akello is an open-source platform designed to streamline the integration of diverse healthcare services via microservices.
 It offers **flexibility** and **scalability**, empowering developers and organizations to build robust infrastructures quickly and securely.

-Through its **secure message bus**, Akello facilitates seamless communication between services, ensuring efficient event handling and action triggers across your applications.
-This is particularly important for handling healthcare data, where security and data integrity are critical.
+At the heart of Akello’s service integration is a **secure message bus** that enables seamless communication between microservices.
+The message bus automates workflows and event handling, allowing services to trigger actions across the platform while ensuring security and data integrity.
+This is particularly critical in healthcare, where sensitive data and complex systems need to interoperate without compromising safety.

 ## Why Akello?

 Akello is not just a development framework—it's a comprehensive solution to unify disparate healthcare services.
 Designed to support everything from patient management systems to AI-driven diagnostics, Akello places interoperability and security at the forefront, ensuring:

 - **Security**: With centralized identity and access management, token-based authentication, encryption for both data at rest and in transit, and a zero-trust architecture, Akello ensures robust protection of sensitive healthcare data.
 Service-level access control allows microservices to define their data accessibility rules within this secure framework.
 - **Interoperability**: Easily integrate healthcare standards such as FHIR, SNOMED, LOINC, and DICOM, ensuring seamless communication across systems.
 - **Scalability**: Akello's modular, flexible architecture allows your system to grow without compromise, adapting to the evolving needs of healthcare infrastructure.
+- **Message-Driven Architecture**: Akello's message bus acts as the backbone of service interaction, enabling services to connect effortlessly, monitor events, and automate workflows based on triggers—making your system responsive and dynamic.
 - **Community-Driven**: Akello thrives through community involvement, inviting contributions from developers, healthcare professionals, and enthusiasts to continually enhance the platform.

 ---